Dartford F.C.: Return to Dartford

-They then played Basingstoke Town over two legs in the Play Off semi final, winning both games, 1–0 and 2–1.

-On Sunday 13 May 2012, Dartford beat Welling United 1–0 at Princes Park in the Conference South league play-off in front of a sell out crowd of 4,088, and returned to the Conference Premier for 2012/13.

-The 2012/13 season saw Dartford surprise many of the top full-time clubs, recording wins against Champions to be Mansfield Town, Kidderminster Harriers, Wrexham, Newport County, Grimsby Town, Hereford United, and a memorable double over Luton Town.
-Despite this, the Darts failed to perform well against the bottom half sides, losing to 10 of the 16 teams that finished below them, therefore finishing 8th in their return to the Conference Premier.
+They then played Basingstoke Town over two legs in the play-off semi-final, winning both games, 1–0 and 2–1.
+On 13 May 2012, Dartford beat Welling United 1–0 at Princes Park in the Conference South league play-off in front of a sellout crowd of 4,088, and returned to the Conference Premier for 2012–13.
+The 2012–13 season saw Dartford surprise many of the top full-time clubs, recording wins against eventual champions Mansfield Town, Kidderminster Harriers, Wrexham, Newport County, Grimsby Town, Hereford United, and a memorable double over Luton Town.
+Despite this, the Darts failed to perform well against the bottom half sides, losing to ten of the sixteen teams that finished below them, therefore finishing 8th in their return to the Conference Premier.
 Dartford had a poor 2013–14 season and finished 22nd, relegating them to the Conference South after two years.
 However, Salisbury City were demoted to the Conference South on 13 June 2014 after missing a deadline for paying their debts.
 With Hereford United having already been expelled from the Football Conference for the same reason, Dartford therefore became the second team (alongside Chester) to be reprieved from relegation.

 But after a season drifting in and out of the bottom four, Dartford got relegated to the renamed National League South.

-In the 2017/18 season, Dartford narrowly missed out on automatic promotion via goal difference to Havant & Waterlooville.
-They played Braintree Town in the Playoff Semi-Final and lost 1–0.
-It was announced after the playoff that Tony Burman and his management team would step down from their managerial positions.
+In the 2017–18 season, Dartford narrowly missed out on automatic promotion via goal difference to Havant & Waterlooville.
+They played Braintree Town in the play-off semi-final and lost 1–0.
+It was announced after the play-off that Tony Burman and his management team would step down from their managerial positions.
 A few days later ex-players Adam Flanagan and Jamie Coyle were confirmed as the new Dartford joint-managers.

-The 2019/20 season saw managers Adam Flanagan and Jamie Coyle removed from their position.
-On 10 October Steve King was announced as the new manager of the club on a three-year deal.
+The 2019–20 season saw managers Adam Flanagan and Jamie Coyle removed from their position.
+On 10 October, Steve King was announced as the new manager of the club on a three-year deal.
 Having taken the job with the team in the bottom four, King went on to guide Dartford to the play-off final, which saw Dartford lose on penalties to Weymouth.

+In the 2022–23 season, Dartford finished as runners-up in the National League South but lost on penalties in the play-off semi-finals against St Albans City.
+The following season saw the club relegated to the Isthmian Premier League.